shanmin525/RAQPSO/README.md

-This repository contains the implementation of RAQPSOfor optimization on Riemannian manifolds.
+This repository contains the implementation of RAQPSO for optimization on Riemannian manifolds.
 The algorithm has been encapsulated as a MATLAB function and can be directly applied to any test problem.

 ---